Meta-Sponsored/trailx/under_construction/web_app_frontend/README.md

     [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/jx5hdo50a2M/0.jpg)](https://www.youtube.com/watch?v=jx5hdo50a2M)

-2. In the project directory, you can run:

-`npm install --legacy-peer-deps`
+2. In the project directory, please run: `npm install --legacy-peer-deps` to install all important packages.

    - `--legacy-peer-deps`: ignore all peerDependencies when installing, in the style of npm version 4 through version 6.
    - `--strict-peer-deps`: fail and abort the install process for any conflicting peerDependencies when encountered.
 By default, npm will only crash for peerDependencies conflicts caused by the direct dependencies of the root project.
    - `--force`: will force npm to fetch remote resources even if a local copy exists on disk.

+3. Type `npm start` to run the web app.

+   - Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+   - The page will reload when you make changes.
+You may also see any lint errors in the console.

 ## Your Tasks